ga4gh/vrs/schema/defs/vrs/CopyNumberChange.rst

 **Information Model**

-Some CopyNumberChange attributes are inherited from :ref:`gks.core:Entity`.
+Some CopyNumberChange attributes are inherited from :ref:`CopyNumber`.

 .. list-table::
    :class: clean-wrap